How Intent Data Was Born, and What Problem It Was Actually Solving

 Tapistro: Where Signal Intelligence Meets Autonomous Execution

 Tapistro is not a better version of 6sense or Demandbase.
 It is a different kind of system, built around the premise that detecting intent and acting on it should be a single motion, not two separate workflows with a human handoff in between.
+That makes it a far superior tool than any of these traditional tools.

 Broader signals, by design